Blocpod/videosos/DEPLOYMENT.md

-# VideoSOS Deployment Guide
+# AIVRA Deployment Guide

-This guide will help you deploy VideoSOS from your local terminal environment to a live website accessible via a custom domain.
+This guide will help you deploy AIVRA from your local terminal environment to a live website accessible via a custom domain.

 ## Prerequisites